fnalways/terminus-docs/docs/overview/introduction/what-is-terminus.md

 - [**Otmoic Protocol**](../protocol/otmoic.md): A protocol based on Request For Quote (RFQ) and on-chain reputation to provide prices and exchange values for public goods.
 - [**Market Protocol**](../protocol/market.md): A permissionless app distribution protocol that eliminates the need for stringent reviews and commissions by intermediaries like Apple.
 - [**Recommend Protocol**](../protocol/recommend.md): A decentralized and privacy-protecting information distribution protocol designed to free you from the information bubble.

-We look forward to find more like-minded partners and create more agreements.
-Allow people to regain their digital sovereignty.

 Terminus derives its name from Isaac Asimov's book *Foundation*.
 In the story, Terminus is a planet at the edge of the galaxy where scientists compile the *Encyclopedia* to record all human knowledge from the past thousand years.
 This aligns with our vision: **allowing every individual, family, and business to document their unique journey through their own Terminus in the future**.

->*Every person, every family and every business will be able to record their unique journey through their own Terminus in the future.*

 ## Use Cases